 HOW TO GET THERE

-Pisa Centrale train station is located about 2 kilometers away from the Baptistery of San Giovanni.
+Pisa Centrale railway station is located about 2 kilometers away from the Baptistery of San Giovanni.
 The closest bus station is Torre 1, located in Via Giovanni Battista Niccolini, about 250 meters away, on the bus Lines 21, LAM Rossa and Navetta E.